Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Not to mention, you just feel like a badass cowboy or an ‘80s vice detective with one of these in your hands.

-As always, choosing the best gun for you is a pretty personal decision, but I hope now you have an idea of what to consider, and a few guns to start your search!
+As always, choosing the best gun for you is a personal decision.
+But now you have an idea of what to consider, and a few guns to start your search!

 What’s your favorite revolver for beginner shooters?
 Any to avoid?
-Share with us all in the comments!
-And if you’re looking for some .357 Magnum goodness…check out our 9 Best .357 Magnum Revolvers.
+Let us know in the comments.
+If you’re looking for some heavy hitters, check out our guide to the Best .357 Magnum Revolvers!

 The Best Gun Deals, Coupons and Finds